googleapis/dotnet-spanner-entity-framework/README.md

 [Google Cloud Spanner](https://cloud.google.com/spanner/docs/) database provider for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).

 # Getting started
 The Entity Framework Core provider allows you to use the Entity Framework to create your database, query and update data.
-To get started, install the nuget package for EntityFrameworkCore Spanner and call the "UseSpanner" method extension to configure your DbContext with Spanner support.
+To get started, install the NuGet package for `Google.Cloud.EntityFrameworkCore.Spanner` and call the "UseSpanner" method extension to configure your DbContext with Spanner support.

 ## Ready to run Samples
 The [Google.Cloud.EntityFrameworkCore.Spanner.Samples](Google.Cloud.EntityFrameworkCore.Spanner.Samples) project contains a number of ready to run samples.